hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_data_editor_tab.rst

     The *Retrieve salinity* button in the *Editor* toolbar.

-The salinity plot (right-most of the three panels) will update with a salinity profile and sound speed plot (the left-most panel) are updated with sound speed (recalculated using the new salinity estimates).
+The salinity plot (right-most of the three panels) will update with a salinity profile and the sound speed plot (left-most panel) is updated with sound speed (recalculated using the new salinity estimates).
 Sound speed values are calculated using the UNESCO equation (*Fofonoff and Millard, 1983*).

 XSV probes